swcarpentry/shell-novice/LAYOUT.md

 Note that the lesson's title is repeated in several files.
-We could put this in the Makefile, and insert it into pages when compiling, but then authors would have to edit the Makefile (which we're trying to avoid requiring).
+We could put this in the Makefile, and insert it into pages when compiling, but then authors would have to edit the Makefile (which we want to avoid).
 We could also put it in some sort of configuration file, but again, we're trying to avoid those.

 ## Home Page